The International Hotel Law Review: Switzerland

 Furthermore, the ComCo found 'strong indication' for a dominant position of Booking.com in the national market for the placement of hotel bookings between hotels and end customers over online platforms.
 However, the authority could not prove an abuse of such potential dominant position.
 Therefore, the ComCo closed the investigation with regard to the allegation of an abuse of a dominant position.

 By way of a parliamentary intervention, the Motion Bischof was filed on 30 September 2016, and accepted by both chambers of the parliament.
 The Federal Council must now draft the required legal adjustments to prohibit any type of price parity clauses (including narrow MFN) in agreements between online-booking platforms and hotels.
-The work on the draft is currently (as of July 2020) still ongoing.
-This development is being closely followed in the hotel industry, as it might offer hotel operators more freedom in pricing again and reduce the (de facto) dependence on booking platforms.
+From November 2020 until February 2021, the Federal Council opened a consultation procedure for an amendment of the UCA (article 8a), which would prohibit price-fixing clauses in the general terms and conditions of online-booking platforms for accommodation services.
+As a result, also narrow MFN would be prohibited by law.
+During the consultation, various hotels suggested extending the ban of price-fixing clauses to parity clauses in general in order to avoid loopholes.
+As a next step, the Federal Council will present its report on the findings of the consultation procedure.25 This development is being closely followed in the hotel industry, as it might offer hotel operators more freedom in pricing again and reduce the (de facto) dependence on booking platforms.

 Given its attractive geographical and economic situation, Switzerland is an interesting and growing hotel market.
 The Swiss legal system is very stable and generally rather liberal; there are no significant barriers to entry into the Swiss hotel market.
 Hotels are predominantly operated under lease agreements, whereby the amount of hotel management agreements is continuously increasing.
-When building and operating a hotel in Switzerland, among others, the regulations regarding building and zoning law, labour law and data protection must be observed.
+When building and operating a hotel in Switzerland the regulations regarding building and zoning law, labour law and data protection, among others, must be observed.

 Due to the effects of covid-19 on tourism and international travel, Swiss hotels had to take a sharp decline in sales in recent months.
 This affected in particular business and city hotels, whereas touristic hotels could partly compensate the loss of foreign guests with an increase of domestic tourists.
 The ongoing challenges raised by covid-19 are expected to lead to certain market corrections that will eventually create opportunities for stronger and growing operators.

-1 Sibylle Schnyder is a partner at CMS von Erlach Poncet AG.
+1 Sibylle Schnyder is a partner at CMS von Erlach Partners Ltd.

 2 See Article 2 para.
 3 of the Swiss Federal Act on Copyrights and Related Rights (CopA), also available under https://www.admin.ch/opc/en/classified-compilation/19920251/index.html.